gurry/quickshell/README.md

 ###What all can I do with it?###

-The most useful ones are:
+The most useful things are:

 * List the contents of a directory.
 * Apply a transform (a lambda to a file).